 ▲▲▲ Charles Bridge An atmospheric, statue-lined bridge that connects the Old Town to the Little Quarter and Prague Castle.

-▲▲▲ Jewish Quarter The best collection of Jewish sights in Europe, featuring various synagogues and an evocative cemetery.
+▲▲▲ Jewish Quarter The finest collection of Jewish sights in Europe, featuring various synagogues and an evocative cemetery.

-▲▲ Museum of Medieval Art The best Gothic art in the land, at St. Agnes Convent.
+▲▲ Museum of Medieval Art The best Gothic art in the country, at the former Convent of St. Agnes.

 ▲ Havelská Market Colorful open-air market that sells crafts and produce.